-As often happens when arguing on principles, dialectical passion gives way to reasonableness (not to mention rationality).
+As often happens when arguing on principles, dialectical passion supersedes reasonableness (not to mention rationality).

-The theme of “Security in the cloud” is no exception, with factions of security experts ready to divide into “believers”, i.e. die hard supporters of the greater security of the cloud (regardless of any possible evidence of the contrary), opposed to “skeptics” that outline the issues relating to the “one size fits all” approach.
+The theme of “Security in the cloud” is no exception, and factions of security experts can be divided into “cloud believers”, i.e. die hard supporters of the allegedly greater security of the cloud (regardless of any possible evidence of the contrary), opposed to “cloud skeptics” that outline the issues relating to the “one size fits all” approach that characterizes Cloud computing.

 Unfortunately, when dealing with complex issues (such as cybersecurity) it is not always possible to easily settle the thorny issues, by clearly separating the “white” from the “black”.

-As every Security Professional should witness, actually “gray” is the color that characterizes Cybersecurity (and its nuances, alas, are rarely limited to fifty…)
+As every Security Professional could witness, actually “gray” is the color that characterizes Cybersecurity (and its nuances, alas, are rarely limited to fifty…)

 Dealing with Cloud Security

-In order to be able to deal with the “Cloud Security” issue in an appropriate manner, it is advisable to start from the bases of computer security, and one of the fundamental principles states that:
+In order to be able to deal with the “Cloud Security” issue in an appropriate manner, it is advisable to start from the basic principles of computer security, and one of those principles states that:

-This means that it is not enough to “hardenize” (as it is a must) critical systems, neglecting to secure the remaining equipment, systems, applications, etc.
+This means that it is just not enough to “hardenize” (as it should be considered a must) critical systems, neglecting to secure the remaining equipment, systems, applications, etc.

-Otherwise, we risk protecting the main entrance with the security door, but leaving the windows open!
+Arguing otherwise, we would incur in the risk of protecting the main entrance while leaving the windows wide open!

-Let’s now see how complexity negatively affects security, especially in the cloud environment.
+Let’s now see how complexity negatively affects security, especially in the Cloud computing environment.

 It’s Complexity, my dear!

-The problem that arises in the Cloud, compared to traditional perimeter security, is that the rings of the chain (to stay at the metaphor) grow exponentially, rather than linearly.
+The problem that arises in the Cloud environment, compared to conventional perimeter security, is that the number of the rings of the security chain (to stay at the metaphor) grows exponentially, rather than linearly.

 This entails a potentially uncontrolled growth of the so-called “attack surface”, which can give rise to potentially unpredictable outcomes in terms of security.

-If it is already difficult in a “traditional context” to define the security perimeter, it is even more complicated to do so in a distributed network like Cloud Computing.
+If it is already difficult in a conventional context to define the security perimeter, it is even more complicated to do so in a distributed network like that of Cloud Computing.

-Every new “bucket” that is added (not to mention the applications, systems, apparatuses, sensors, etc., that may reside in it) increases in a more than proportional way the overall complexity of the “cloud system” considered as a whole.
+Every new “bucket” that is added (not to mention the applications, systems, apparatuses, sensors, etc., that may reside in it) increases in a more than proportional way the overall complexity of the Cloud considered as a whole.

 Resorting to Cybersecurity Best Practices